juristr/fabiangosebrink.github.io/_posts/2015-02-08-callmembername-for-inotifypropertychanged.md

 navigation: True
 cover: 'assets/images/download_edit_dark.jpg'
 subclass: 'post tag-speeches'
+disqus: true
+categories: articles
 ---

-# WPF CallMemberName for INotifyPropertyChanged

-Regarding to this blogpost [# WPF CallMemberName for INotifyPropertyChanged

-Regarding to this blogpost](http://offering.solutions/2014/09/14/wpf-basics-ii-inotifypropertychanged/ "Wpf Basics II – INotifyPropertyChanged") I showed up how to implement the INotifyPropertyChanged.
+Regarding to this blogpost [# WPF CallMemberName for INotify Property Changed](http://offering.solutions/2014/09/14/wpf-basics-ii-inotifypropertychanged/) I showed up how to implement the INotifyPropertyChanged.

 Well with .Net-Framework 4.5 a new solution came up to make it even more simple:

-Instead of the &#8220;old&#8221; (but working) base-class
+Instead of the "old" (but working) base-class

 <pre class="lang:c# decode:true ">public class NotifyPropertyChangedBase : INotifyPropertyChanged
     {